Department of Labor Logo United States Department of Labor

 U.S. Import and Export Price Indexes are calculated for air passenger travel and air freight transportation.

-For the air passenger fares indexes, there is no need to sample.
-The full universe of data is drawn from administrative data from the Airlines Reporting Company.
-The air passenger fares universe consists of fares to and from the United States and U.S. territories, and to and from roughly 230 foreign countries serviced by more than 200 U.S. and foreign airlines.
+Sampling does not occur for the air passenger fares indexes.
+The price data from a commercial data source provide representative coverage of U.S. and foreign carriers and country market fares.
+The air passenger fares universe consists of fares to and from the United States and U.S. territories, and to and from foreign countries serviced by U.S. and foreign airlines.
 In addition, the Export Air Passenger Fares Index includes foreign-to-foreign fares when foreign residents are flying on U.S. airline carriers.

 The universe for the air freight price indexes is aggregated transaction data published by the Bureau of Transportation Statistics, U.S. Department of Transportation (DOT).
 Freight is tendered by the company that needs items shipped to an airline for transportation, excluding mail and personal baggage; the service measured includes shipment from airport to airport only, omitting any ground transport or port service costs, which are classified as different types of services.
 Data cover both U.S. and foreign air carriers, with at least one point of service in the United States or one of its territories.
 The records are reported in the DOT T-100 International Market file and include route-specific information: origin and destination airports, air carrier names and nationalities, and the amount of cargo transported.

 Air freight services are fully resampled approximately every 5 years.
-For the air freight price indexes sample, BLS uses probability sampling methods to select a sample of company-routes from the T-100 file that is representative of international air freight transportation.
+For the air freight price indexes sample, BLS uses probability sampling methods to select a two-stage sample of company-routes from the T-100 file that is representative of international air freight transportation.
 A company route is composed of an air carrier transporting freight internationally between a specific origin and destination.
+The sampling frame is stratified by world region, and in the first stage of sampling, companies are selected within those regions.
+Routes serviced by the sampled companies are selected in the second stage of sampling.